 Andrew McQualter during a Richmond training session in May, 2020.
 Picture: AFL Photos

-FORMER St Kilda player and accomplished assistant Andrew McQualter has been appointed as the new coach of West Coast.
+FORMER St Kilda player and accomplished assistant Andrew McQualter has been appointed as the new coach of West Coast on a three-year contract.

 After a long search that continued late into Grand Final week, McQualter was confirmed as the Eagles' pick to replace premiership coach Adam Simpson, with a formal announcement expected on Monday afternoon.